Mostly dead is slightly alive

 Their hearts were still pumping blood through their bodies, but their brains weren't working right.

-Not just the your heart has stopped and you're cold and stiff version, but something else.
+Eventually, the medical community had to define a new kind of death, not just the your heart has stopped and you're cold and stiff version, but something else.

-Irreversible brain brain damage, where a brain and a brainstem stop functioning and stop sending signals.
+What we call brain death.
+Irreversible brain damage, where a brain and a brainstem stop functioning and stop sending signals.

 The person will never regain consciousness and will never breathe on their own again.

 That might seem straightforward, but as we showed in the episode we made a while back, there's a lot of nuance to it.
+Yeah, that's why I reached out.

 You know, this is just one big

+gray area.
 Adam Richman is one of my favorite kinds of people.

-The people who listen to Unexplainable and then write in about episodes.
+the people who listen to unexplainable and then write in about episodes.

 He heard this episode about redefining death, and he emailed us to share his very specific perspective on both medical technology and the definition of death.

+Death is unfortunately part of cardiac surgery.
 Adam is a perfusionist at the Mayo Clinic in Minnesota.

 This heart-lung machine lets doctors operate on parts of the heart by basically stopping the heart and rerouting the blood through a machine.